karunakarrao/DevOps/Terraform/Terraform Basics.md

 Q. What is Infrastructure as Code (IAC) ?
 -------------------------------------------------------------------------
 A. Infrastructure as code (IaC) tools, allow you to manage infrastructure with configuration files rather than through a graphical user interface.
 IaC allows you to build, change, and manage your infrastructure in a safe environment.
-Configuration file can be reuse and share.
+Configuration file can be reuse and shared.

 Examples:

-            Configuration Management IAC tools:             Ansible, Puppet, Salt Stack Server templating IAC Tools:                    Docker, Vagrant,
-            Infrastructure Provisioning IAC Tools:          Terraform, Cloud Formation
+            Configuration Management IAC tools:             Ansible, Puppet, Salt Stack Server templating IAC Tools:                    Docker, Vagrant, packer Infrastructure Provisioning IAC Tools:          Terraform, Cloud-Formation

 Q. IaC as Terraform?
 -------------------------------------------------------------------------
 A. Terraform is HashiCorp's infrastructure as code tool.
-Its and opensource IAC tool.
+Its and `opensource` IAC tool.
 It lets you define resources and infrastructure in a human-readable, declarative configuration files, and manages your infrastructure's lifecycle.
 Using Terraform has several advantages over manually managing your infrastructure.

               1. Terraform can manage infrastructure on multiple cloud platforms.
               2. The human-readable configuration language helps you write infrastructure code quickly.